ZornStolz/books-dev-automation-e2e/README.md

 ### *Delete service*

 - A book to test is added, then the book is deleted.
 If the book is not found then everything is okay.
+- five test books are added, then the books are deleted.
+If no book is found then everything is okay.